SeemabNaqvi/firstprojectmanagement/README.md

 Linked Issues with Milestones:
 "Login Functionality Fails Under High Load" → Resolving this ensures the application is scalable and meets the release standard.
 "Write Unit Tests for Payment Module" → Testing is critical for ensuring that the module performs reliably in production.

+Reflection on Project Management Tools
+GitHub's project management features, such as milestones, issues, and project boards, streamline collaboration and ensure efficient project tracking.
+Milestones help teams align their work with specific objectives, fostering a sense of purpose and clarity.
+Issues enable detailed task descriptions, bug tracking, and feature requests, ensuring that every aspect of the project is addressed systematically.
+Project boards provide a visual representation of the project's status, helping team members prioritize tasks and maintain accountability.

+Despite these benefits, challenges like ensuring consistent updates, managing overlapping tasks, and balancing workloads among team members may arise.
+However, with regular communication and disciplined use of these tools, these challenges can be mitigated, leading to an organized and productive workflow.

+Once you’ve completed all the tasks, submit the repository link for review.
+If you need help with specific parts (like creating issues or linking milestones), let me know!